jsmith982004/trial/README.md

 What this code does:

-- provides fallback product lists by category
+- provides Gemini-backed category product suggestions
-- provides a common place to add AI-backed enrichment later
+- provides a common place for AI-assisted product enrichment
-- in current version it is **mock-only**
+- in current version below it starts as **mock-only**, but Phase 2 should replace mock logic with real Gemini calls

 Phase 1 behavior: